dfinity/examples/motoko/dip721-nft-container/README.md

 For example, the following aspects are particularly relevant for this app:
 * [Inter-Canister Calls and Rollbacks](https://internetcomputer.org/docs/current/references/security/rust-canister-development-security-best-practices/#inter-canister-calls-and-rollbacks), since issues around inter-canister calls can e.g. lead to time-of-check time-of-use or double spending security bugs.
-* [Certify query responses if they are relevant for security](https://internetcomputer.org/docs/current/references/security/general-security-best-practices#certify-query-responses-if-they-are-relevant-for-security), since this is essential when e.g. displaying important nft data in the frontend that may be used by users to decide on future transactions.
+* [Certify query responses if they are relevant for security](https://internetcomputer.org/docs/current/references/security/general-security-best-practices#certify-query-responses-if-they-are-relevant-for-security), since this is essential when e.g. displaying important NFT data in the frontend that may be used by users to decide on future transactions.
 * [Use a decentralized governance system like SNS to make a canister have a decentralized controller](https://internetcomputer.org/docs/current/references/security/rust-canister-development-security-best-practices#use-a-decentralized-governance-system-like-sns-to-make-a-canister-have-a-decentralized-controller), since decentralizing control is a fundamental aspect when dealing with NFTs.

 # Getting Started